|Disease group:||Ectodermal Dysplasia|

 |Gene (s)||p63 (603273)|

 Many affected individuals have been found to have mutations within the p63 gene.
 The mutations are most commonly missense mutations which are clustered within the SAM domain of the gene.
 The p63 gene is a p53 homolog, and is an important transcription factor in the development of normal skin and ectodermal structures.
 However, its exact function remains poorly understood.
-AEC syndrome is an autosomal dominant condition which has great variability and clinical overlap with another ectodermal dysplasia syndrome: Rapp-Hodgkin Syndrome.
+AEC syndrome is an autosomal dominant condition, which has great variability and clinical overlap with another ectodermal dysplasia syndrome: Rapp-Hodgkin Syndrome (heterozygous mutation in p63 gene; OMIM 129400).

 Diagnosis is usually made by assessment of the clinical features either at, or soon after birth.
 In those individuals who have milder phenotypic features, the diagnosis becomes evident when hair, teeth or nails fail to develop normally.
 If a p63 gene mutation is identified, this will help confirm the diagnosis.
 No other diagnostic tests are available at present.